Shopify/promise-kotlin/README.md

     }
 }.whenComplete {
   // subscribe to pipeline of chained promises
-  // this call will kick-off promise task execution when (it) {
+  // this call will kick-off promise execution when (it) {
     is Promise.Result.Success -> println("User: ${it.value.first} repositories: ${it.value.second}")
     is Promise.Result.Error -> println("Yay, error: ${it.error.message}")
   }
 }
 ```

 ## Usage
 `Promise` is super easy to use, you should treat them as a task that suppose to be executed sometime in the future and it promises either be resolved successfully or fail.